-Over 91% of our employees are employed in Chile, of which approximately 66% were represented by 21 labor unions as of December 31, 2019.
-As in past years, we renegotiated four collective bargaining agreements with four unions by December 31, 2019, one year before the expiration of the agreements other than the collective bargaining agreement with Soquimich Comercial S.A., which was completed one month before its expiration date.
-The new collective bargaining agreements were renegotiated for a three- year period from the date they were signed.
-We are exposed to labor strikes and illegal work stoppages that could impact our production levels.
+Over 92% of our employees are employed in Chile, of which approximately 67% were represented by 20 labor unions as of December 31, 2020.
+As of December 31, 2020, 13 collective bargaining agreements had been renegotiated in advance, leaving the remaining seven to be renegotiated during 2021.
+We are exposed to labor strikes and illegal work stoppages by both our own employees and our independent contractors' employees that could impact our production levels in both our own plants and our independent contractors' plants.
 If a strike or illegal work stoppage occurs and continues for a sustained period of time, we could be faced with increased costs and even disruption in our product flow that could have a material adverse effect on our business, financial condition and results of operations.